This recipe for Biscuit Topped Vegetarian Pot Pie has been sponsored by Cans Get You Cooking. All thoughts and opinions are my own.

 Using the food processor to make biscuits keeps it super simple.
 Pulse a few times to mix the dry ingredients, then add the butter and pulse a few times more until the pieces of butter are about the size of oatmeal.

 When you mix in the buttermilk, cheese, and chives, be sure to only stir until incorporated as over-mixing will lead to tough biscuits.
 Be sure to watch the video to see just how easy it all is!

-- Swap the jackfruit for canned chicken if you prefer
+- Swap the jackfruit for canned or cooked chicken if you prefer

 - Use whatever canned vegetables you love or have on hand such as green beans or new potatoes

 - Add a pinch of cayenne pepper in with the spices for a little heat

 - If you don’t like cooking with alcohol, you can omit the wine and replace with equal amounts canned vegetable stock